jwolski/uberfavoritos/README.markdown

 uberfavoritos!
 ====

-This is a small little web app that allows you to manage your favorite locations.
-Add, delete, edit and locate your favorites on a map.
+This is a small little web app that allows you to manage your favorite locations - add, delete, edit and locate your favorites on a map.
+Please see the exercise in all of its glory at http://uberfavoritos.herokuapp.com!

 Usage (Functionality):
 ----